Learn how to make a simple and delicious caramel sauce made with only sugar, milk, and sea salt. No cream or butter needed!

 - 1 cup granulated sugar

-- Place the sugar in a large, tall, heavy-bottomed pot, shaking it so that the sugar is in a thin, even layer.
+- Heat sugar in saucepan: Place the sugar in a large, tall, heavy-bottomed pot, shaking it so that the sugar is in a thin, even layer.
 Place the pot over medium-low heat.
 Set a timer for 8 minutes while the sugar starts to heat up.
 During this time, leave the sugar untouched.

-- If you want a thicker caramel, better for drizzling onto baked goods, cook the caramel, stirring constantly, for an additional 10-15 minutes after adding the milk.
-It will not look very thick while it’s hot, but as it cools, it will thicken substantially.
+- To make a thicker caramel: If you want a thicker caramel, better for drizzling onto baked goods, cook the caramel, stirring constantly, for an additional 10-15 minutes after adding the milk.
+It will not look very thick while it's hot, but as it cools, it will thicken substantially.

 **I typically use 2% milk or whole milk.
 Readers have told me that the following will also work: 1%, skim milk, rice milk, goat's milk, almond milk, soy milk, and lactose-free milks such as Lactaid.
 (I haven't tested these alternatives myself.)